GSA-TTS/federal-website-standards/about/index.md

   order: 2
 ---

 Federal website standards help agencies provide high-quality, consistent digital experiences for everyone.

+The standards will align with the requirements of the [21st Century Integrated Digital Experience Act](https://www.congress.gov/bill/115th-congress/house-bill/5759/text) and with [OMB’s memo on Delivering a Digital-First Public Experience](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/).

+## How the standards are developed

 The standards are developed through an iterative process involving federal agencies and the public.

 ### OMB